Canadian Museum of History: Collections

 As of June 2021, the Canadian Museum of History's permanent collection includes more than three million artifacts, documents, works of art, and other specimens.
 This includes over one million photographs, 72,000 sound recordings and 18,000 films and videotapes.
 The collection takes up approximately 4 km of shelf space.
 Approximately 218,000 artifacts have been digitized and made accessible online by the museum.

 The museum's permanent collection dates back to the collection established by the Geological Survey of Canada in the 1860s.
 The museum's collection of artifacts has expanded through the institution's research programs.
 The first collection representing Indigenous peoples was established by the Geological Survey of Canada, with other parts of the collection having been acquired by government officials and missionaries working outside Ottawa.
 The collection continued to expand after the anthropology department was established in 1910, and the museum began a systematic program of documenting Indigenous cultures and lineages.

 The museum's collection of Indigenous items is the largest in Canada and is the only major collection with a national scope in the country.
 The museum also possesses the world's largest collection of totem poles.
 The Sacred Materials Project was created by the museum to help maintain Indigenous sacred items, and facilitate the repatriation of select items to their respective communities.
 The project provides funds for Indigenous representatives to view the museum's collections and discuss the repatriation of identified sacred items, as well as identify other objects in the collection that require ritualistic care.

-The museum's permanent collection contains a number of smaller collections, like the Windfield Farm Collection.
-The Windfield Farm Collection was acquired by the museum in 2013, and contains documents, photographs, memorabilia and trophies, including the Kentucky Derby trophy won by Northern Dancer.
+The museum's permanent collection contains several smaller collections, like the Windfield Farm Collection.
+The Windfield Farm Collection was acquired by the museum in 2013 and contains documents, photographs, memorabilia and trophies, including the Kentucky Derby trophy won by Northern Dancer.
 The museum's collection of flags is also the largest in the country.